maskegger/guide/index.md

 -->

-# Setting up your environment
+# Setting up the environment

 I work on several projects at the same time, access them from multiple computers (laptop, home, work, etc.), and share them with multiple coauthors.
 Using multiple environments makes it hard to define the pathname (location) of a folder.
 A project's location may be **/Users/jreif/my-project** on one computer and **/Users/coauthor/my-project** on another computer.
 You could manually change this pathname every time a different person or different computer runs the code, but this solution is cumbersome for large projects with thousands or millions of lines of code.
-A better solution is to define a variable that points to the project folder.
+Likewise, when you install an add-on, by default it will not be available on other computer systems.

-Below I describe how I set up my working environment to address this challenge.
+Below I describe how I set up my working environment to address these challenges.
 Note that users are NOT required to do this in order to run my published code.
 But, setting up your environment like I do will make it easier to develop your analysis in environments with multiple computers and coauthors.

 ## Dropbox

 I use Dropbox to sync my projects across environments.
 Dropbox has several appealing features.
 It creates backups of my projects across multiple computers and the Dropbox server, and in my experience has fewer bugs than alternatives such as Box.
 Dropbox makes it easy to share files with coauthors.
 All files stored in Dropbox have the same relative paths, which is helpful when writing scripts (more on this below).
+[Version control systems](#version_control_systems) can be used as an alternative/complement to Dropbox.

 ## Stata profile